topspin/topspin-wordpress/readme.txt

 6. Front-End -> View of a Store Page's "More Details" Colorbox overlay
 7. Front-End -> View of the Topspin Checkout Flow overlay

 == Changelog ==

+= 3.1 =
+* Added automatic selection of the Artist ID based on the API User and API Key
+* Added ability for users with multiple Artist IDs related to their API User / Key combo to select which artist to use *ÊAdded Simplified Template option for table-based template structure (ideal for out-of-the-box usage with little or no customization requirements)
+* Added Topspin's additional images sizes to the local cache instead of just using the full-size image for everything.
+Should give a significant increase in performance and decrease in load-times for users with large original images and/or lots of products.
+* Updated template structure to include sub-directories and the ability to have and select from a set group of multiple templates
+* Updated documentation with regards to new template structure and customization
+* Updated CSS and Template files to avoid being overwritten by a theme's style.css file
+* Fixed additional foreach() errors on lines 720 and 731 of Topspin_Store.php
+* Fixed upgrading schema to make sure all necessary upgrades run regardless of which version you are upgrading to/from
+* Fixed issue where the permalinks weren't working correctly if Wordpress's Home and Site URLs were different

 = 3.0.4.1 =
 * Updated template's default css